newBie974/crud-angular-php-codeigniter/readme.rst

 The angular file is in js/app.js in application/controllers/welcome.php you will find the REST api

+If you want to try it. go to on your localhost : localhost/your_repository_name/index.php/welcome/show_name

 I hope this will help you :)